 6. Get a pump that can drain both breasts simultaneously

 For better time management, most women prefer a double electric pump, so that both breasts can be stimulated and emptied at once.
-Some moms prefer a manual pump (hyperlink to amazon product), which is lighter and more portable than an electric pump.
+Some moms prefer a manual pump (or even a hands-free pump), which is lighter and more portable than an electric pump.
 It can also be used when your baby is nursing on the other side.

 7. Make sure you are well hydrated